People who practice edging bring themselves to the brink, or edge, of climax, then back off for several seconds or minutes.

 Edging may be used more in sexual play, as it invites a great deal of suspense and fun into the bedroom.
 But the practice has its origins in helping individuals treat or prevent premature ejaculation.

-Many people who have a penis are able to climax in a short period of time.
-People who experience premature orgasm, however, reach climax before they wish to.
+Many people who have a penis can climax in a brief time.
+But people who experience premature orgasm reach climax before they wish to.

-Edging, or purposefully stopping thrusting or rubbing in order to prevent climax, can prevent you from reaching the sudden pinnacle of sexual sensation.
+Edging, or purposefully stopping thrusting or rubbing to prevent climax, can prevent you from reaching the sudden pinnacle of sexual sensation.

 People who have a vagina may also experience premature orgasms, though this is less common.